-9. The Council regards the successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of its treasury management activities will be measured.
-Accordingly, the analysis and reporting of treasury management activities will focus on the risk implications for the Council.

-- 10. The Council acknowledges that effective treasury management will provide support towards the achievement of its business and service objectives.
+- 9. The Council regards the successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of its treasury management activities will be measured.
+Accordingly, the analysis and reporting of treasury management activities will focus on the risk implications for the Council. - 10.
+The Council acknowledges that effective treasury management will provide support towards the achievement of its business and service objectives.
 It is therefore committed to the principles of achieving value for money in treasury management, and to employing suitable comprehensive performance measurement techniques, within the context of effective risk management. - 11.
-CIPFA's Code requires the setting out of responsibilities and duties of councillors and officers to allow a framework for reporting and decision making on all aspects of treasury management.
-To achieve this CIPFA has recommended the adoption of 12 treasury management practices (TMPs). - 12.
-These principles are intended to provide a working document that forms a detailed framework for treasury management activities.
-The policy fully encompasses CIPFA's Code of Practice.
-In addition, the policy fully takes account of the requirements of the Prudential Code for Capital Finance in Local Authorities and the guidance issued by the MHCLG supporting Part 1 of the Local Government Act 2003 in respect of local authority investments.
+CIPFA's Treasury Management Code requires the setting out of responsibilities and duties of councillors and officers to allow a framework for reporting and decision making on all aspects of treasury management.
+To achieve this CIPFA has recommended the adoption of 13 treasury management practices (TMPs). - 12.
 The Treasury Policy is attached at Appendix 2.